post traumatic stress disorder

 It got me through.
 It saved my life.
 It gave Little Me a fighting chance.
 But it also made life after abuse so. darn. difficult.
 Because, I should feel free.
 The abuse has ended, I am safe.
 I should be dancing and singing and holding everything I love dear to my chest.
 But instead, now is when I fight.
 Now is when I stare down my trauma, my innocence, my perpetrators - all with adult intellect and understanding - and try to decide if this life is worth living or if I'm up for the task.

 It is worth it.
 And, I am up for the fight.
 I'm going to do this and will do it with grace and strength.
 But then, and only then, can you say I survived the impossible or that 'it's over now'.
 This is the battle. ..and not for just survival, but for life.
 To make this existence meaningful now.
-I get the autonomy of choice today, not just get to be along for the ride.
+I get the autonomy of choice today, not to just be along for the ride.
 I get to choose Life and choose Me each day.
-The fight is no longer to endure the day just see the next one, or go through the motions while feeling trapped here by obligation to those I love, but instead to fill each day with things of meaning and substance.
+The fight is no longer to endure a day solely to see the next one, or go through the motions while feeling trapped here by obligation to those I love, but instead to fill each day with things of meaning and substance.
 Things I GET to do.
-Things I’m so grateful I got to do before my time comes.
+Things I’m so grateful I was gifted the chance to do before my time comes.

 I get to discover texture and nuance, vibrance and stillness, range in opacity and brightness - all for the first time.
 I get to engage with the world like a child, but with it in my control and at my direction.
-There is so much to learn and discover, so much I've not tasted or touched, and I get to let that excitement lead me.
+There is so much to learn and discover - so much I've not tasted nor touched - and I get to let that excitement lead me.
 I can trust it.
 Grow from it.
-Share it with another.
+Share it with others.
 Because I know I am going to conquer this.
 The trauma, the feelings, the defeat, the difficult relationships, even the dissociation.
-I will remain appreciative of what dissociation made possible for me, despite its thorns.
+I will remain appreciative of what dissociation made possible for me, and its beautifully gentle charms today, despite its thorns.

 I want Young Me to get credit for surviving the horror.
-But I want Adult Me to get credit for not just surviving additional anguish, but for learning to LIVE, too.
+But I want Adult Me to get credit for not only feeling it all, but learning to LIVE, too.

 Line_break.png